 Medication-Assisted Treatment for Detox

-When you think about going into a detox program for your drug addiction, being told to take new drugs is probably the last thing you’d think would happen.
-And while it may seem like a strange or even worrisome idea, there are in fact a number of different drugs that are commonly used in detox programs.
-This is called medication-assisted treatment, or MAT.
-MAT is also referred to as Medication Assisted Treatment.
-Medications used during MAT work to help reduce withdrawal symptoms, which makes the detox process quicker and easier to deal with.
-And in some cases, MAT actually makes detox safer by preventing potentially life-threatening withdrawal symptoms.
+When a person thinks about going into a detox program for their drug addiction, being told to take new drugs is probably the last thing they think will happen.
+While it may seem like a strange or even worrisome idea, there are actually a number of different drugs that are commonly used in detox programs.
+This approach is called medication-assisted treatment, or MAT.
+Medications used during MAT work to help reduce withdrawal symptoms, which makes the detox process quicker and easier to handle.
+MAT can actually make detox safer by preventing potentially life-threatening withdrawal symptoms.

 Heroin Detox Symptoms

-Heroin detox is considered one of the most difficult to go through because of how unpleasant the symptoms can be, though they are very rarely life-threatening.
+Heroin detox is considered one of the most difficult kinds of detox to go through because of how unpleasant the symptoms can be.
 Many people who try to stop using heroin on their own relapse because they cannot deal with the withdrawal symptoms.
-In some cases, this can lead to an overdose as the person’s tolerance is either lower, or they take a higher dose to make the symptoms go away.
-Without the help of heroin detox medications, withdrawal symptoms can include:
+Returning to heroin usage can lead to an overdose because the person’s tolerance level is now reduced.
+Withdrawal symptoms that often occur during heroin detox include: